Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Proposed meta-policy: ( )

 We first divide the infinite server pool into two sets based on the server index $\ell$.
 Let $L = \lceil\sysbar{\nact} \rceil$.
 We call servers with index $\ell \leq L$ \textit{normal servers}; we call servers with index $\ell > L$ \textit{backup servers}.
-The normal servers are responsible for serving most of the jobs, while the backup servers are active only when there are too many jobs on the normal servers.
+The normal servers are responsible for serving most of the jobs, while the backup servers are activated only to handle overflow jobs (jobs that are not dispatched to normal servers).